Fishing with Sand Fleas: A Complete sand flees (Guide)

 Beach fleas are tiny, biting invertebrate animals that live on the wet sand near beaches near the high tide mark.
 They’re most active at night when they emerge to feed on food like shells and grains buried underneath their layer of dry sand (the “snow”).

-Sandfleece is short-haired with many white fibers along its inch in length; some researchers think these hairs act camouflage against predators’ eyesight!
+Sandfleece is short-haired with many white fibers along its inch in length; some researchers think these hairs act as camouflage against predators’ eyesight!
 During the day hours, though–which covers about six out of ten sunrises yearly!

 These little guys stay hidden away until lights allow them to come back up again for round two.